nvkantonio/dart_http_wrapper/README.md

 Use `httpWrapper()` to define your own request.

-Avalible requests shortHands for httpWrapper:
+Available requests shortHands for httpWrapper:

 - `getRequest()`
 - `postRequest()`